Join Us on Social Media for Updates on SARMs, SERMs, Prohormones, AAS, Peptides, and Nootropics!

 Nefiracetam

 Nefiracetam is a fat-soluble racetam compound.
 It possesses the ability to enhance long-term potentiation.
 The latter refers to a process of strengthening neural connections.
 These are essential for memory and learning.
-Other studies also conclude that this nootropic has a positive influence on glutamate signaling.
+Other studies also conclude that this nootropic has a positive influence on glutamate signaling, similar to other adaptogens blended with nootropics that regulate brain chemistry.

 Why is Nefiracetam important for motivation?
 Because glutamate signaling activates dopamine neurons.
 This action eventually leads to heightened dopamine activity.
 Thus, the nootropic can increase motivational levels.